How to Read My US Tax Return

 Expat Tax Return and Form 1040

 When it comes to the filing status, many U.S. expats are under the impression that they are not allowed to file jointly with their non-resident alien spouse.
 This is not the case, and a tax identification number can be obtained that will allow you to file jointly.
 Of course, this means that you are submitting all of your non-American spouse’s income to the U.S. government for taxation.
 The benefit of this is a bigger standard deduction and the ability to claim the foreign earned income exclusion (for both of you).

 On the second page, double-check the amounts that have been withheld (applicable if your employer is a U.S. business).
-Money withheld from your paychecks is tax you have already paid, and it lessens your current lax liability.
+Money withheld from your paychecks is tax you have already paid, and it lessens your current tax liability.

-Extremely important - if you have decided to have your refund (if you are owed one) deposited directly into your account, check the account and routing numbers you have provided.
+Extremely important: If you have decided to have your refund (if you are owed one) deposited directly into your account, check the account and routing numbers you have provided.

 Probably the second most important form, in regards to your expat return, is Form 2555.
 This is the form that details the Foreign Earned Income Exclusion.
-If you are eligible, you will use Form 2555 to calculate the applicable foreign earned income and foreign housing exclusions.
+If you are eligible, you will use Form 2555 to calculate the applicable foreign-earned income and foreign housing exclusions.
 On the first page of this form, you will be asked very common and easily understood questions.
 Read through them and check the answers that are listed.
-If the bona fide residence test proves your expatriate status, be aware that every question in Part II has been completed.
+If the bona fide residence test proves your expatriate status, make sure that every question in Part II has been completed.
 The dates on Line 14 will be especially important.
 Part II can be skipped, however, if you qualify as an expatriate under the guidelines of the physical presence test.
 In this case, Part III must be fully completed.

 It is important to determine exactly how much of your income is “foreign earned”.
-This is done on Part IV.
+This is done in Part IV.
 Carefully read through the questions and answers under Part IV to be sure the figures listed are accurate.
 Reading over a long list of numbers might tend to bore you a bit.
 But each and every number on Form 2555 is extremely important to your tax life as an expat.

 Be sure to verify that the exclusion rates (in regards to your foreign housing) have been adjusted to your country of residence.
 The rates tend to vary from country to country.
-You should also double check the tax liabilities placed on your country by visiting the IRS website.
+You should also double-check the tax liabilities placed on your country by visiting the IRS website.

 The exclusions granted to you as an expat are only valid if you have submitted Form 2555, and if you have submitted it on time.
 Even if you are completely sure that all of your owed taxes have been covered by your exclusions, the exclusions only apply to expats who have submitted Form 2555.